wp-plugins/export-user-data/trunk/readme.txt

 == Description ==

-A plugin that export ALL user data, meta data and BuddyPress xProfile data.
+A plugin that exports ALL user data, meta data and BuddyPress xProfile data.

 Includes an option to export the users by role, registration date range, usermeta option and two export formats.